But First We Brunch!

 Assemble and bake

-• Pour the batter into the prepared pan.
+• Transfer the batter to the prepared pan.
 Spread evenly.

 • Break crumb topping apart, with your fingers, into pea-sized and slightly larger pieces and spread in even layer over batter, beginning with edges and then working toward center.
 It will seem like a lot of topping, but it’s worth it!